The Properties of Little Red Dot Galaxies in the ASTRID Simulation: Little Red Dot Properties

 In addition to the observed JWST colors and sizes, one of the hallmark properties of LRDs is that they are generally undetected in the X-rays, even with very deep stacking analysis \citep[see, e.g., ][]{Ananna_2024, Yue_2024, Maiolino_2024, Pacucci_Narayan_2024, Lambrides_2024, Madau_Haardt_2024}.
 This is, in principle, in tension with the hypothesis that the LRDs contain bright AGN.

 Given the heavy obscuration necessary for an AGN spectrum to have the steep red slope in the JWST bands, it is suggested that the lack of X-ray detection may be due to the X-ray emission being dimmed below the detectable range by the same gas and dust that is attenuating the visible light \citep{Maiolino_2024}.
-We calculate the hydrogen column density along 50 lines of sight for each black hole in our population, including the line of sight used for our observations, to determine if the AGN in our LRDs would have their X-ray emission sufficiently attenuated to match observation, which can be seen in Figure \ref{fig:NH}.
+The X-ray emission of the AGN would be attenuated by both the gas in its local environment, and the gas in the ISM along the line-of-sight.
+The spacial resolution required to fully simulate the AGN environment is well below what is achievable with modern cosmological simulations.
+As a result we must model this region after the fact via software like \texttt{CLOUDY} as described in section \ref{subsec:AGN_SED}.
+We calculate the surface density of intervening ISM gas along a line-of-sight from the AGN based on the gas particles of the simulation.
+This provides a lower bound on the hydrogen surface density that would determine the amount of X-ray attenuation of the AGN, as it does not account for the AGN's local environment.
+We calculate the hydrogen column density along 50 lines of sight for each black hole in our population, including the line of sight used for our observations, to provide a systematic view of the ISM component of X-ray attenuation of AGN in our LRDs.
+We show these results in Figure \ref{fig:NH}.
 We see that the bulk of the LRD population falls in the $log(N_H) = 23.0-23.5$ range, while the \redgal\ population extends down to $log(N_H) = 22.5$.
-This is in alignment with the $N_H$ predicted by the Compton thin absorption model proposed in \citet{Akins_2024}.
-This model does employ an AGN SED that is weaker in the X-ray region, due to a low $\alpha_{OX}$ ($\alpha_{OX} = -2.0$) \citep{Pacucci_Narayan_2024}.
-This may be possible due to differences in the structure of the AGN environment, as suggested by the alternate models proposed in works like \citet{Li_2024, Maiolino_2024, Yue_2024, Ananna_2024}.
+This is in alignment with the $N_H$ predicted by the Compton thin absorption model proposed in \citet{Akins_2024}, which employs an AGN SED that is weaker in the X-ray region, due to a low $\alpha_{OX}$ ($\alpha_{OX} = -2.0$) \citep{Pacucci_Narayan_2024}.
+Given the $\rm N(H)$ values we calculate are lower bounds from the ISM only, if we were able to include a self-consistent AGN environment in our calculations, it may raise the $\rm N(H)$ enough such that our results would be consistent with observed X-ray detection limits without relying on an intrinsic X-ray weak AGN spectrum.

 Additionally, as discussed in section \ref{subsec:AGN_SED} we adopt a relatively standard X-ray AGN spectrum, with $\alpha_{OX} = -1.4$ and find our LRDs have intrinsic X-ray luminosities in the range $L_X = 10^{43}-10^{44} \rm erg/s$ which falls in the region of the upper limits placed on the X-ray luminosity of LRDs should they be AGN-dominated \citep{Ananna_2024}.
 Given our population of LRDs is most comparable to the brightest observed LRDs, it is unsurprising that our LRDs have X-ray luminosities near the upper limits from observations.
 This would also allow for lower mass, dimmer LRDs with similar overall structure to those found in \astrid\ to fall below the upper limits placed on AGN $L_X$ from observational nondetection.